Adversarial score matching and improved sampling for image generation: Experiments details

 Of note, \citet{song2020improved} used non-denoised non-consistent sampling with $n_\sigma=5$ and $n_\sigma=4$ for CIFAR-10 and LSUN-Churches respectively.
 However, they did not use the same learning rates (we tuned ours more precisely) and they used bigger images for LSUN-Churches.

 Regarding the adversarial approach, we swept for the GAN loss function, the number of discriminator steps per score network steps ($n_D \in \{1,2\}$), the Adam optimizer \citep{Adam} parameters, and the hyperparameter $\lambda$ (see Eq. \ref{eqn:GANmin}) based on quick experiments on CIFAR-10.
 LSGAN \citep{LSGAN} yielded the best FID scores among all other loss functions considered, namely the original GAN loss function \citep{GAN}, HingeGAN \citep{lim2017geometric}, as well as their relativistic counterparts \citep{jolicoeur2018relativistic,jolicoeur2019relativistic}.
 Note that the saturating variant (see \citet{GAN}) on LSGAN worked as well as its non-saturating version; we did not use it for simplicity.
 Following the trend towards zero or negative momentum \citep{gidel2019negative}, we used the Adam optimizer with hyperparameters $(\beta_1,\beta_2)=(-.5,.9)$ for the discriminator and $(\beta_1,\beta_2)=(0,.9)$ for the score network.
 These values were found by sweeping over $\beta_1 \in \{.9,.5,0,-.5\}$ and $\beta_2 \in \{.9, .999\}$.
 We found the simple setting $\lambda=1$ to perform comparatively better than more complex weighting schemes.
-We used $n_D=1$ on the experiments with \citet{song2020improved} network architecture and $n_D=2$ on the experiments with \citet{ho2020denoising} network architecture.
+We used $n_D=2$ on CIFAR-10 and and $n_D=1$ on LSUN-Churches.

 The 3-Stacked MNIST experiment was conducted with an arbitrary EMA of .999.
 The sampling step size was broadly swept upon.
 Following \citep{song2020improved} hyperparameter recommendations, we obtained $\sigma_1=50$, $L=200$.